misoelegant/rpm/il-practice-mod/README.md

 | MTM   | 3m, 12m, 60m, 200m |

 ## Changelog

+### Changes made in v0.5.8
+- Fixed a bug introduced with savestates that broke the "swirl" effect when you reach certain sizes (e.g. 7cm in MAS1).
+  - **Details:** In the original game, the swirl doesn't happen twice when you fall below the size by losing objects then get back up to the swirl size a second time.
+    Only one swirl occurs per swirl size.
+    This bug made swirls happen every time you reach the swirl size.
+    This matters because the IGT is frozen while the swirl effect is happening, so an extra swirl leads to inaccurate IGT relative to the original game.

 ### Changes made in v0.5.7
 - Fixed a bug introduced in v0.5.6 that was breaking the camera peephole effect.